SShivam123/-Token-based-Quiz-or-Trivia-Game-with-Rewards/README.md

 A decentralized quiz game smart contract where player answer questions and earn ERC20 token reward correct answer.
 The contract manage question, rewards distribution, and allow user withdraw their accumulated token reward.

 ## Project Vision
-To create an engaging and rewarding decentralized trivia experience, incentivizing knowledge to sharing and learning with token-based incentive onn blockchain.
+To create an engaging and rewarding decentralized trivia experience, incentivizing knowledge to sharing s and learning with token-based incentive onn blockchain.

 ## Key Features
 - Owner can add multiple choice questions with are correct answers